Assessor's Office Employees

 - Once an application has been made for the Homestead Exemption, the discount will automatically roll over each year, provided the home remains the property owner's primary residence.

-- If an applicant owns and occupies a mobile home, he or she may qualify for the Exemption on the mobile home even if it is personal property (someone else owns the land)
+- If an applicant owns and occupies a mobile home, he or she may qualify for the Exemption on the mobile home even if it is personal property (someone else owns the land on which it sits).

 - The Constitution of West Virginia, Article 10, Section 1B, Subsection C states that only one exemption shall be allowed per married couple, regardless of the number of owners residing therein, or regardless of number of residences owned.